 A PPO, or Preferred Provider Organization, offers more flexibility.
 You can see both in-network and out-of-network doctors, but your costs will be lower if you stay within the plan’s preferred network.
 You usually don’t need a referral to see a specialist, either.
 While there are other types of Medicare Advantage plans, HMOs and PPOs are the most common ones you’ll encounter.

-Review Core Coverage and Extra Benefits
+What’s Covered?
+Core vs. Extra Benefits

 Every Medicare Advantage plan must provide at least the same level of coverage as Original Medicare Part A and Part B. This is the baseline, so you can be confident that your essential hospital and medical services are covered.
 But the real appeal for many people lies in the additional benefits that these plans can offer.